zwave-js/node-zwave-js/docs/api/driver.md

 Checks whether there is a compatible update for the currently installed config package and tries to install it.
 Returns `true` when an update was installed, `false` otherwise.

+This requires an external configuration directory to be configured using the `deviceConfigExternalDir` driver option or the `ZWAVEJS_EXTERNAL_CONFIG` environment variable.

 > [!NOTE] Although the updated config gets loaded after the update, bugfixes and changes to device configuration generally require either a driver restart or re-interview of the changed devices to take effect.

 ## Driver properties